-- 1.8.1 CAA is provided by this Regulation with the necessary powers and responsibilities for the continuing oversight of aerodromes, as well as personnel and organizations involved therein, including certification of international and domestic aerodromes. - 1.8.2 During the oversight activities CAA shall verify: - a) compliance with the certification requirements applicable to aerodrome operators prior to the issue of a certificate; - b) continued compliance with the certification requirements of aerodrome operators subject to declaration obligation; and - c) implementation of the corrective action plan or the appropriate safety measures fixed by the aerodrome operator related to risk assessment or to a safety problem - 1.8.3 Personnel authorized by CAA to carry out certification and/or continuing oversight tasks are empowered to perform at least the following tasks: examine the records, data, procedures and any other material relevant to the execution of the - a) certification and/or oversight task; - b) take away copies of or extracts from such records, data, procedures and other material: - c) ask for an oral explanation on-site; - d) enter aerodromes, relevant premises, operating sites or other relevant areas and means of transport; - e) perform audits, investigations, tests, exercises, assessments and inspections; - f) take, initiate or recommend enforcement measures as appropriate. - 1.8.4 CAA shall establish for each aerodrome operator a continued oversight programme in such a way as to ensure that each subject covered by the scope of certification is subject to oversight.
-CAA shall also apply an appropriate oversight planning cycle, not exceeding 24 months. - 1.8.5 The oversight programme shall: - a) include within each oversight planning cycle, audits and inspections, including random inspections, as appropriate. - b) include records of the dates when audits and inspections are due and when audits and inspections have been carried out.
+- 1.8.1 CAA is provided by this Regulation with the necessary powers and responsibilities for the continuing oversight of aerodromes, as well as personnel and organizations involved therein, including certification of international and domestic aerodromes. - 1.8.2 During the oversight activities CAA shall verify: - a) compliance with the certification requirements applicable to aerodrome operators prior to the issue of a certificate; - b) continued compliance with the certification requirements of aerodrome operators subject to declaration obligation; and - c) implementation of the corrective action plan and/or the appropriate safety mitigation measures fixed by the aerodrome operator related to a risk assessment/aeronautical study - d) compliance of the aerodrome manual with the applicable regulations - e) both initial and continuing organizational competence to ensure that the perience to operate and maintain the aerodrome properly. - 1.8.3 Personnel authorized by CAA to carry out certification and/or continuing oversight tasks are empowered to perform at least the following tasks: examine the records, data, procedures and any other material relevant to the execution of the - a) certification and/or oversight task; - b) take away copies of or extracts from such records, data, procedures and other material; - c) ask for an oral explanation on-site; - d) enter aerodromes, relevant premises, operating sites or other relevant areas and means of transport; - e) perform audits, investigations, tests, exercises, assessments and inspections; - f) take, initiate or recommend enforcement measures as appropriate. - 1.8.4 Personnel authorized by CAA to carry out certification and/or continuing oversight activities are empowered to: - a) Examine the records, data, procedures and any other material - b) take away copies of or extracts from such records, data, procedures and other material - c) ask for an oral explanation on-site, if required - d) enter aerodromes, relevant premises, operating sites or other relevant areas and means of transport - e) perform audits, investigations, tests, exercises, assessments and inspections

+- f) take, initiate or recommend enforcement actions if deficiencies found are not rectified within a reasonable time by the aerodrome operator. - 1.8.5 CAA shall establish for each aerodrome operator a continued oversight programme in such a way as to ensure that each subject covered by the scope of certification is subject to oversight.
+CAA shall also apply an appropriate oversight planning cycle, not exceeding 24 months. - 1.8.6 The oversight programme shall: - a) include within each oversight planning cycle, periodic and non-periodic audits and inspections, including Scheduled Announced audits, Scheduled Unannounced audits, Unscheduled Announced audits, Unscheduled Unannounced audits, as appropriate. - b) include records of the dates when audits and inspections are due and when audits and inspections have been carried out.